Back on the Water Participant

 Boats used by Taron Town are clean, well-designed, custom-built backcountry skiffs that comfortably accommodate two fishermen and a guide.
 The boats are roomy and comfortable with large, open casting decks.

 Remember that Yellow Dog’s services are completely free!
 When you book a trip with Yellow Dog, you never pay more than when you book directly with the lodge or outfitter.
 Plus, you get hands-on assistance, valuable insider information, pre-trip planning materials and total support on all levels.
 Trips of any length can be arranged, so please call Yellow Dog for more details and customized package pricing.
+All prices listed below are per person and quoted in US dollars.

 - The number of days of fully guided fishing as specified in your package